Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 ### MPI Jobs Configuration (MultiNode)
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation.
+* `docker_image` should be the name of the Docker image for this container invocation.
 For this example, this should be `alfpark/cntk:2.1-cpu-py35-refdata`.
 Please note that the `docker_images` in the Global Configuration should match this image name.